caseylam/python-ay250-homeworks/final_project/README.md

 The database can then also be easily updated to grab the latest changes, and the same query can be re-run, to see what changes.

-### General structure
+### Workflow/general structure of MAD
-There are three files:
+There are three python files:
-1. *app.py*.
+1. `app.py`.
 This is the Flask app itself.
-2. *query_alerts.py*.
+2. `query_alerts.py`.
 This is a module that contains a bunch of functions that can be used to  populate the database.
 It primarily consists of functions that scrape microlensing event alerts and lightcurves from the OGLE, KMTNet, and MOA websites.
-3. *populate_database.py*.
+3. `populate_database.py`.
-This is a very short script that calls query_alerts.py that populates the database.
+This is a very short script that calls `query_alerts.py` that populates the database.
+This can (and should) be edited by the user depending on what set of alerts and photometry they are particularly interested in.

-Before the Flask app can be used, populate_database.py must be run.
+Note that before the Flask app (`app.py`) can be run, `populate_database.py` must have been run.

-The database is called `microlensing.db` and consists of two tables, `alerts` and `photometry`.
+By running `populate_database.py`, a database called `microlensing.db` is created.
+It consists of up to two tables, `alerts` and `photometry`.
-The primary key for `alerts` is `alert_name`.
+The primary key for the `alerts` table is `alert_name`.
-The table also contains the microlensing parameters reported by the alert system, as well as URLs to the original alert pages, among other information.
+The `alerts` table also contains the microlensing parameters reported by the alert system, as well as URLs to the original alert pages, among other information.
-In `photometry`, `alert_name` is the foreign key.
+In the `photometry` table, `alert_name` is the foreign key.
-Each row in the table also contains the date, magnitude, magnitude uncertainty, and telescope information for each observation.
+Each row in the `photometry` table also contains the date, magnitude, magnitude uncertainty, and telescope information for each observation.

 ### Final project practicalities
 This project uses a lot of concepts from the web and databases lectures.
 There is also a bit of numpy/pandas and parallelization usage.

-### Future work (aka things I did not get to)
+### Future work (aka things I did not get to before the project was due)
 In no particular order...
 1. Parallelize lightcurve download (currently ~1 hour for each alert system year).
 Need to figure out parallel writing to SQL database (is that allowed) as well as